Daniel Ting: International career

 Ting was born in Chester, Cheshire, England to a Malaysian Chinese father from Sarawak and an English mother, thus making him eligible to play for England and Malaysia, but he opted to represent Malaysia.

 In March 2023, Ting was called up by Malaysia's national team head coach Kim Pan-gon for a training camp ahead of two friendlies against Turkmenistan and Hong Kong on 23 and 28 March 2023, respectively.
 He debuted against the latter, replacing La'Vere Corbin-Ong in the second half.

+Ting scored his first international goal on 20 June 2023 in a friendly match against Papua New Guinea at the Sultan Mizan Zainal Abidin Stadium.

-During the 2023 AFC Asian Cup group stage fixture against South Korea on 25 January 2024, Ting went on to have a "Man of the Match" performance where he was playing at right midfielder which was not his natural position.
+Ting was part of the national team lineup at the 2023 AFC Asian Cup.
+During the group stage fixture against South Korea on 25 January 2024, he went on to have a "Man of the Match" performance where he was playing at right midfielder which was not his natural position.
 He even gained media attention worldwide for pulling a last man sliding tackle on world class footballer, Son Heung-min.

-Ting scored his first international goal on 20 June 2023 in a friendly match against Papua New Guinea at the Sultan Mizan Zainal Abidin Stadium.